creativechain/creacli/README.md

 ## Documentation

-The full-length documentation of the cli tool can be found on [docs.dpays.io](https://docs.dpays.io/cli/).
+The full-length documentation of the cli tool can be found on [dPayCLI Python Docs](https://library.dpays.io/dpaycli/).
-API documentation of the library is located at [docs.dpays.io](https://docs.dpays.io/python-lib/).
+API documentation of the library is located at [dPay Python Lib Docs](https://library.dpays.io/dpay-python-lib/).

 ## Public API

-The public API node at `dpayd.dpays.io` serves as an experimental endpoint.
+The public API node at `d.dpays.io` serves as an experimental endpoint.

 * Use it for prototyping of your tools